microcks/microcks.io/content/documentation/automating/cli.md

 ## Microcks CLI

 `microcks-cli` is a command-line tool for interacting with Microcks server APIs.
-It allows to launch tests with minimal dependencies.
+It allows to launch tests or import API artifacts with minimal dependencies.
 It is managed and released independently of the core Microcks server components within its [own GitHub repository](https://github.com/microcks/microcks-cli).

-The CLI makes usage of Microcks [Service Account](../service-account) so it's defintely worth the read ;-)
+The CLI makes usage of Microcks [Service Account](../service-account) so it's defintely worth the read 😉

 ## Usage instructions